fruition-partners/filesync/README.md

 - [x] support latest versions (Eurkea+) of ServiceNow
 - [x] add protocol support to use http:// for localhost setups
-- [ ] check if the record has been updated by someone else before uploading changes and warn the user and cancel the upload (basic conflict management)
+- [x] check if the record has been updated on the server before uploading changes and warn the user and cancel the upload (basic conflict management)
 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
-- [ ] handle record conflicts via saving "file.diff-remote.js" and "file.diff-to-merge.js" files as applicable.
-On repeat try, if only "file.diff-to-merge.js" exists then upload this file assuming user has resolved merge conflict.... **needs some more thought!**
+- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge") for the user to help resolve the differences
+- [ ] allow upload override of server record if the user has made a merge of remote and local data
 - [ ] upgrade node binaries to latest versions (currently version "v0.8.25")
 - [ ] use standard npm package.json setup to specify 3rd part node_modules
-- [ ] open simple diff tool to handle merging changes (command line "diff" or mac OS X Code "FileMerge")
 - [ ] add record browser to automatically download chosen files.

 Nice to haves